Life Happens in Small Groups

 NEXT Steps

-If you are new to CCC, looking to join the Dream Team, or would like to find out more about CCC and more about how God designed you with a specific purpose to make a difference in the world around you, we invite you to join NEXT Steps!
-(3-week mini-small group)
+If you are new to Christ Community Church, looking to join the Dream Team, or would like to find out more about CCC and more about how God designed you with a specific purpose to make a difference in the world around you, we invite you to join NEXT Steps!

 A group for everyone